bradbann/NextBus-microservice/README.md

  - 1 container with **redis**

 In order to use the system, you can use `curl` or your browser and hit `http://127.0.0.1/nextbus/agencyList`, for example.

+## Scalability
+Because the **nextbus** microservice is stateless, we can scale the system by just launching new containers.
+The only issue would be to let **nginx** know that there are new containers for it to balance the incoming traffic.
+Fortunatelly, this can be solved using **etcd** and **confd** together.
+Here's how these two components solve the service discoverability issue:
+ 1. **etcd** is used as key/value store by **nextbus**.
+ 2. When a new container with **nextbus** is launched, it stores its *host* and *port* information in **etcd** under `/services/nextbus/servers/<hostname>`.
+This is accomplished by the **nextbus.sh** script, which is also invoked as a cron job every minute.
+This key in **etcd** expires after 90 seconds, which is why **nextbus.sh** must also run as a cron job.
+The reason for having a TTL on the key is that we want to make sure that if a container dies, **nginx** will stop forwarding traffic to the dead container.
+ 3. **nginx** is launched together with **confd**. **confd** is responsible for monitoring **etcd** for changes every 10 seconds.
+Whenever it detects a change, it updates **nginx** configuration accordingly, using a template.
+The new configuration is checked for errors, before being reloaded.
+If there are any errors, the old configuration is kept.